kylanalewis/Gitfolio/README.md

 ## Personal Webpage

-Webpage written in JavaScript by me for you?
+-Written in JavaScript by me for you?
 -Running on Raspberry Pi :see_no_evil:

 Something to demonstrate proficiency in Express.js, Node.js, html, and css ...